Tallinn: Tourism

-What can arguably be considered to be Tallinn's main attractions are located in the Tallinn Old Town (divided into a "lower town" and Toompea hill) which is easily explored on foot.
+Tallinn's main tourist attractions are located in the Tallinn Old Town (divided into a "lower town" and Toompea hill) which is easily explored on foot.
 The eastern parts of the city, notably Pirita (with Pirita Convent) and Kadriorg (with Kadriorg Palace) districts, are also popular destinations, and the Estonian Open Air Museum in Rocca al Mare, west of the city, preserves aspects of Estonian rural culture and architecture.
-The historical wooden suburbs like Kalamaja, Pelgulinn, Kassisaba and Kelmiküla and revitalized industrial areas like Rotermanni Quarter, Noblessner and Dvigatel are also unique places to visit.
+The historical wooded suburbs like Kalamaja, Pelgulinn, Kassisaba and Kelmiküla and revitalized industrial areas like Rotermanni Quarter, Noblessner and Dvigatel are also unique places to visit.

 Toompea – Upper Town

-This area was once an almost separate town, heavily fortified, and has always been the seat of whatever power that has ruled Estonia.
+This area was once an almost separate town, heavily fortified, and has always been the seat of governing power in Estonia.
 The hill occupies an easily defensible site overlooking the surrounding districts.
 The major attractions are the medieval Toompea Castle (today housing the Estonian Parliament, the Riigikogu), the Lutheran St Mary's Cathedral, also known as the Dome Church (Toomkirik), and the Russian Orthodox Alexander Nevsky Cathedral.